OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ## Implementing the study in R

-An alternative to implementing our study design using ATLAS is to write the study code outselves in R. We can make use of the functions provided in the  [PatientLevelPrediction](https://ohdsi.github.io/PatientLevelPrediction/) package.
+An alternative to implementing our study design using ATLAS is to write the study code ourselves in R. We can make use of the functions provided in the  [PatientLevelPrediction](https://ohdsi.github.io/PatientLevelPrediction/) package.
 The package enables data extraction, model building, and model evaluation using data from databases that are translated into the OMOP CDM.

 ### Cohort instantiation